openBackhaul/NetExplorerProxy/spec/additionalDescription/_GeneralDeviceInfoMappings.md

-# Wire Interface Data Output Mapping
+# General Device Data Output Mapping

 This document describes how the general device information shall be mapped from cached data into the required output formats.